VENUE MANDAMUS JURISDICTION EXPANDED

 B

-of mandamus review against the detriments.
+benefits of mandamus review against the detriments.
 Prudential Ins.
-Co. of Am., 148 S.W.3d
+Co. of Am.,

-mandamus will preserve important substantive and procedural rights from
+consider whether mandamus will preserve important substantive and procedural

-impairment or loss.
+rights from impairment or loss.
 Id.
-Our venue statutes create a balance: a plaintiff has the first
+Our venue statutes create a balance: a plaintiff

-choice of venue when he files suit, and a defendant is restricted to one motion to
+has the first choice of venue when he files suit, and a defendant is restricted to one

-defying the Harris County trial court’s venue ruling by nonsuiting and refiling
+P. 87(5).
+By defying the Harris County trial court’s venue ruling by nonsuiting and

-elsewhere, the Creekmores disrupted that balance in their favor and thereby
+refiling elsewhere, the Creekmores disrupted that balance in their favor and

 In addition to impairment of rights, we consider whether mandamus will “allow the

-petition involves a legal issue—the construction of Texas venue statutes and related
+at 136.
+This petition involves a legal issue—the construction of Texas venue

-rules in the context of voluntary nonsuit—that is likely to recur, as demonstrated by
+statutes and related rules in the context of voluntary nonsuit—that is likely to recur,

 Finally, we consider whether mandamus will spare litigants and the public “the time